mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] When looking at particle type and dose from simulation, look at high and low LET
 - [ ] In repository, redo the mononenergetic list
 - [ ] repository: add the calibrated cut to ambe, and make a readme
+- [ ] The Q value as calculated uses the mass of hydrogen, which includes the electron.
+If you use a proton you get my value...

 ## In Progress